Vaelico333/Vaelico333/README.md

 ## My goal & purpose 🔭

 I aim to become a competent data analyst, data scientist and machine learning specialist, helping companies automate processes, improve their efficiency, collect relevant data and extract insight from it.
+You can see my portfolio at [Zoreda Data & Tasks](https://vaelico333.github.io/)

 <!--
 **Vaelico333/Vaelico333** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.